Genesis G70: Powertrain

-The Genesis G70 is offered with a 2.0 litre turbocharged four-cylinder engine with 252 hp and 260 lbft of torque, a 3.3 litre twin-turbocharged V-6 engine with 365 hp and 376 lbft of torque, and a 2.2 litre turbo-diesel four-cylinder engine with 199 hp and 325 lbft of torque.
-Genesis estimates that acceleration from 0–62 mph will take 4.7 seconds with the LSD equipped 3.3 litre V-6 RWD model.
-The transmission is either an 8-speed automatic or a 6-speed manual, which is only available on the 2.0 litre 4-cylinder model.
+The Genesis G70 is offered with a 2.0 liter turbocharged four-cylinder engine with 252 hp and 260 lbft of torque, a 3.3 liter twin-turbocharged V-6 engine with 365 hp and 376 lbft of torque, and a 2.2 liter turbo-diesel four-cylinder engine with 199 hp and 325 lbft of torque.
+Genesis estimates that acceleration from 0–62 mph will take 4.7 seconds with the LSD equipped 3.3 liter V-6 RWD model.
+The transmission is either an 8-speed automatic or a 6-speed manual, which is only available on the 2.0 liter 4-cylinder model.
 Buyers are able to choose between rear-wheel drive and all-wheel drive, with the manual transmission coming only with rear-wheel drive.

 Starting with the 2022 model year, the manual transmission is no longer offered.

 Safety

 Euro NCAP test results for a LHD, five door shooting brake variant on a registration from 2021: